Teetotalers to Tea Parties

-In 18th century England, tea was an expensive commodity, heavily taxed and a luxury for the rich.
-At that time coffeehouses were popular meeting places for social interaction where news and views were exchanged, though women were banned!
-Because of escalating drunkenness of the working classes (gin and ale being their drinking options) it was decided to start serving tea to ‘persons of inferior rank’.
-Many new cafes and coffeehouses opened as alternatives to pubs and inns leading to the Temperance movement.
+In 18th century England, tea was an expensive commodity, heavily taxed, and a luxury for the rich.
+Coffeehouses were popular meeting places for social interaction, where news and views were exchanged.
+However, women were banned!

 Because of the working classes’ escalating drunkenness, tea was served to ‘persons of inferior rank.’
 Many new cafes and coffeehouses opened as alternatives to pubs and inns, leading to the Temperance movement.

 The Preston Temperance Society of 1823 started in the north of England by Joseph Livesey.
 He promoted abstinence from alcoholic beverages.
 The movement quickly spread throughout England and to the States.

 It is not clear where the term ‘Teetotaler” originated or why someone who never drinks alcohol is referred to as such.
 However, it has nothing to do with tea.
 However, the movement laid the foundation for something that would change the world.

 In 1864 the Aerated Bread Company opened what would become known as the ABC Teashop.
 The manageress of this London-based company served tea and snacks gratis to customers of all classes.
 She opened a commercial tea room on the premises.
 This is a place women of the Victorian era to take a meal ‘unescorted’ without sullying her reputation!